mulka/ploverwiki/List-of-Available-Steno-Dictionaries.md

 | [Spanish](https://github.com/stanographer/steno-dictionaries/blob/master/stanespanol.json) |Stanley Sakai|
 | [French](https://github.com/azizyemloul/plover-france-dict) | Aziz Yemloul |

 >> Note: The Plover software is currently designed for the English steno keyboard layout, but it is possible to customize the steno layout.
-Some unofficial work has been done by users on creating foreign language versions.
+Some unofficial work has been done by users on creating versions of Plover with foreign language layouts.

 ## Commercial stenography dictionaries